 MARINE SYNTHESIS CENTER

-LUMCON is committed to providing opportunities for scientific teams to explore ideas that are risky, require novel combinations of expertise, or simply require people to be in the same room.
-Several models already exist and have proven successful for establishing collaborative networks and promoting synthesis (e.g., National Center for Ecological Analysis and Synthesis, Santa Fe Institute, National Humanities Center, National Evolutionary Synthesis Center).
-LUMCON seeks to provide such a center for marine science, conservation, management, or education and outreach
+LUMCON is committed to providing opportunities for collaborative teams to explore complicated and important coastal and marine challenges and solutions.
+These gatherings might require the exploration of novel approaches, combinations of expertise, or simply require people being in the same room to talk through different perspectives on a issue or challenge.
+Several models for scientific synthesis centers exist and have proven successful for establishing collaborative networks and promoting synthesis for different disciplines (e.g., National Center for Ecological Analysis and Synthesis, Santa Fe Institute, National Humanities Center, Triangle Center for Evolutionary Medicine).
+LUMCON provides a similar synthesis center for addressing challenges, opportunities, and solutions in coastal and marine science, conservation, management, education and outreach, and community initiatives.
+The LUMCON Synthesis Center also provides opportunities for collaborative initiatives amongst our consortium member institutions.

 What is ‘synthesis’?

+In a broad sense, synthesis is the act of combining different elements or ideas to create a whole.
 Synthetic research in science takes many forms but includes integrating novel datasets and models to address important problems within a discipline, developing new analytical approaches and tools, and combining methods and perspectives from multiple disciplines to answer and even create new fundamental scientific questions (Sidlauskas et al. 2010).
-LUMCON facilitates by providing a physical location and supportive environment for fertile interactions among domain experts, serving as a science incubator to tackle big questions and deliver tangible outcomes and products (Rodrigo et al. 2013).
+Synthesis integrates knowledge resulting in big picture perspectives critical to the generation of solutions to important questions and challenges.

 WORKING GROUPS

-Working Groups involve small groups of scientists (~10-12 participants) collaborating intensively on the analysis or synthesis of data, models, or both, in order to address a major question in marine science, conservation, management, or education and outreach.
-The working groups will typically meet 3-4 times over one to two years, with each meeting lasting 3-7 days.
+Working Groups involve small groups (~10-12) of participants collaborating intensively on the analysis or synthesis of data, models, or both, in order to address a major question or challenge.
+The working groups will typically meet 3-4 times over one to two years, with each meeting lasting either 1-2 days (typical for Houma) or 3-7 days (typical for Cocodrie).
 However, the number of participants, number of meetings, and duration of each meeting is flexible, depending on the needs and goals of the group.
-The Working Group is intended as a mechanism for scientists to collaborate productively.
-Products could include software, databases, manuscripts, or education materials.
+The Working Group is intended as a mechanism for teams to collaborate productively.
+Products could include software, databases, manuscripts, and/or education materials.
 Click here for information about the Working Group application process.

 CATALYSIS MEETINGS

-Catalysis Meetings involve large groups of scientists (~ 30 participants) from diverse disciplines focusing on a major question or research topic in marine science, conservation, management, or education and outreach.
-Catalysis meetings are one-time meetings that occur over 2-4 days.
-They are intended to increase the scale and ambition of scientific vision, to define avenues for scientific synthesis, to identify classes of primary data that must be collected before grand-scale synthesis is possible, and to facilitate the assembly of networks to realize grand-scale synthesis.
+Catalysis Meetings involve large groups (> 20) of participants from varied disciplines focusing on a major question or challenge.
+Catalysis meetings are one-time meetings that occur over 1-3 days.
+They are intended to increase the scale and ambition of scientific vision, to define avenues for scientific synthesis, to identify classes of primary data that must be collected before grand-scale synthesis is possible, and to facilitate the assembly of networks to realize large-scale synthesis.
 Click here for information about the Catalysis Meeting application process.

 SHORT-TERM VISITOR PROGRAM